 The following table contains summary historical consolidated historical financial and other data as of and for the fiscal years ended December 25, 2013 and December 26, 2012, derived from our audited consolidated financial statements included elsewhere in this prospectus.
-The selected consolidated statement of operations and cash flow data set forth below for the year ended December 28, 2011, are derived from audited consolidated financial statements of operations and cash flow data set forth below for the year ended December 28, 2011, are derived from audited consolidated financial statements of ours not included in this prospectus.
-The summary consolidated statements of operations and cash flow data for the thirteen weeks ended March 26, 2014 and March 27, 2013 and the consolidated balance sheet data as of March 26, 2014 have been derived from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
+The selected consolidated statement of operations and cash flow data set forth below for the year ended December 28, 2011, are derived from audited consolidated financial statements of ours not included in this prospectus.
+The summary consolidated statements of operations and cash flow data for the thirty-nine weeks ended September 24, 2014, and September 25, 2013, and the consolidated balance sheet data as of September 24, 2014, have been derived from our unaudited interim condensed consolidated financial statements included elsewhere in this prospectus.
 Results from interim periods are not necessarily indicative of results that may be expected for the entire year.
 The information below is only a summary and should be read in conjunction with the information contained under the headings "Use of Proceeds," "Capitalization," "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Business" and in our audited consolidated financial statements and the related notes included elsewhere in this prospectus.